MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2013/element-devicecapability.md

 ## Remarks

-This table lists device capabilities by name that are supported starting with the app package manifest for Windows 8.1 Windows Store apps.
+This table lists device capabilities by name that are supported starting with the app package manifest for Windows 8.1 apps.

 | Device capability | Description                                                                          |
 |-------------------|--------------------------------------------------------------------------------------|